 “You may have to reconsider your definition of safety from now on,” Sem called back.
 “But we’re all right for now.
 I’ve had bigger visitors than you two down here.
 Hold the railing if it helps you.”

 It didn’t help my nerves, or my creeping sense of unreality.
 We get used to solid surfaces pushing back on us in a very particular way, and it threw my brain for a loop that the metal felt inconsistent in how hard and how soon it pushed back.
 Almost immediately I noticed it in the ground as well.
-It was worse than the way a fever sometimes messed with my sense of touch.
+It was worse than the tricks a fever can play on the sense of touch.

 “Damn,” I breathed, craning my neck out as far over the edge as I dared.